haproxy/haproxy/doc/lua-api/index.rst

    The "core" class is static, it is not possible to create a new object of this type.

+.. js:attribute:: core.silent

+  :returns: integer

+  This attribute is an integer, it contains the value -1.
+It is a special value used to disable logging.

 .. js:attribute:: core.emerg

   :returns: integer